FaradjSaadana/Weather/README.md

 # Weather

-Simple app using Yahoo Weather API and Google Place Autocomplete API
+Simple Android app using Yahoo Weather API and Google Place Autocomplete API

 The architechture is MVP